SCADA & assets

 Rugged panels, multi-touch surfaces, and distributed operator stations—all supported.

-AccuTrack SCADA targets industrial HMIs including fanless panel PCs for harsh environments, multi-touch gestures on modern displays, and scalable architectures from a single station to redundant pairs with hot standby where uptime is non-negotiable.
+AccuTrack SCADA targets industrial HMIs and PC stations: dedicated runtimes load your deployed project for live visualization and control, from a single edge node to redundant pairs with hot standby where uptime is non-negotiable.

 The PC station model separates engineering workstations from dedicated runtime nodes so you can standardize development while rolling out exactly the right hardware profile per line or site.